14 Fall Road Trips for Stunning Scenery Around the United States

 Yes, it’s cliche, but New England does have beautiful fall foliage and lots of hikes and historic places to stop.

 Start in Boston and walk the Freedom Trail, a 2.5-mile, red-lined route that leads you to 16 historically significant sites.
 Then head west through Massachusetts’ Berkshires, where you can take in plenty of fall colors.
-Make a detour to Northampton or stop in the living museum Old Sturbridge Village, then travel south through Connecticut and New York to Philadelphia, where you can visit the new Museum of the American Revolution, which just opened in April.
+Make a detour to Northampton or stop in the living museum Old Sturbridge Village, then travel south through Connecticut and New York to Philadelphia, where you can visit the Museum of the American Revolution.

 The California Coast

 Start outside Los Angeles and do an oceanside hike in Point Mugu State Park.
-Then trace the coast on Highway 101 to Santa Barbara, where you can spend a night and stroll down State Street, which if filled with shops and restaurants and decorated with white lights in the fall.
+Then trace the coast on Highway 101 to Santa Barbara, where you can spend a night and stroll down State Street, which is filled with shops and restaurants.
 Make a side trip to nearby Solvang, which is modeled after an old Danish town, with wineries and beautiful scenery outside.
 If you have the time, continue north for more ocean scenery.
-But remember, roads to Big Sur are currently shut down.

 The Olympic Peninsula